Comprehension

 Solution and Explanation

-The Correct Answer is option (C): The amended provisions of the Hindu Marriage Act grant legitimate status to children from void or voidable marriages and therefore this should also extend to the Hindu Succession Act.
+The correct answer is: The amended provisions of the Hindu Marriage Act grant legitimate status to children from void or voidable marriages and therefore this should also extend to the Hindu Succession Act.
+This reflects the legal framework that ensures equal inheritance rights for all children, regardless of the status of their parents’ marriage.

 Was this answer helpful?